Ready, Set, Breathe: Practicing Mindfulness with Your Children for Fewer Meltdowns and a More Peaceful Family

 Carla Naumburg, PhD, is a clinical social worker and writer.
 She is the author of Ready, Set, Breathe: Practicing Mindfulness with Your Children for Fewer Meltdowns and a More Peaceful Family (New Harbinger, 2015) and Parenting in the Present Moment: How to Stay Focused on What Really Matters (Parallax, 2014).
 Her writing has appeared in The New York Times, The Washington Post, and The Huffington Post, among other places.
-Carla has a private practice outside of Boston, where she lives with her husband and two young daughters.Read More
+Carla provides support, education, and psychotherapy to parents in her private practice outside of Boston, where she lives with her husband, two young daughters, and totally insane kitten.Read More

 I ask not for a lighter burden, but for broader shoulders.